everyday-cc/ai/_news/2023-08-03-how-mits-liquid-neural-networks-can-solve-ai-problems-from-robotics-to-self-driving-cars.md

 ---
 category: news
-title: "How MIT's Liquid Neural Networks can Solve AI problems from Robotics to Self-Driving Cars"
+title: "How MIT's Liquid Neural Networks Can Solve AI Problems from Robotics to Self-Driving Cars"
 excerpt: "In the current artificial intelligence (AI) landscape, the buzz around large language models (LLMs) has led to a race toward creating increasingly larger neural networks.
 However, not every application can support the computational and memory demands of very large deep learning models."
 publishedDateTime: 2023-08-03T14:25:00Z
 originalUrl: "https://cacm.acm.org/news/275198-how-mits-liquid-neural-networks-can-solve-ai-problems-from-robotics-to-self-driving-cars/fulltext"